 Step 2: Share Your Ideas

-Five finalists will be selected by early April and invited to present their ideas to a panel of judges at Seton Hall University on Friday April 20, 2018 with a reception to follow.
+Five finalists will be selected by the end of March and invited to present their ideas to a panel of judges at Seton Hall University on Friday April 20, 2018 with a reception to follow.
 Finalists who cannot come to campus can participate via Skype.

 All submitters are welcome to attend the Challenge presentations on April 20 as well as the reception to follow.

 Step 3: Win Prizes and Recognition!